mcneel/help-docs/_en/flamingo/5/help/render-tab.md

 ### Focal distance
 {: #focaldistance}
 Sets the distance for the depth of field.
 The distance around the depth of field point at which objects will be in focus.
-If theFocal distanceis set to ten units, objects about seven units behind the depth of field point and about three units in front of the depth of field point will be in focus.
+If the Focal distance is set to ten units, objects about seven units behind the depth of field point and about three units in front of the depth of field point will be in focus.

 ### Pick
 Pick a point in the model for the focal distance.